-DL implemented in current state-of-the-art DL-based systems.
+In the previous section we showed that UML class diagrams can be encoded as $\mathcal{ALCQI}$ knowledge bases preserving enough semantics to keep reasoning sound and complete.
+On the other hand $\mathcal{ALCQI}$ is a DL that can be dealt with by current state-of-the-art DL-based systems.
 Hence these systems could serve as a core reasoning engine in advanced CASE tools equipped with automated reasoning capabilities on UML class diagrams.
-In order to verify such an idea, we did some experimentation on both UML class diagrams developed for educational purposes, and on UML class diagrams of industrial interest [6, 5].
-In this section we give a brief overview of our experience, with an industrial scale example, namely, the UML class diagrams forming CIM.
+In order to verify such an idea, we did some experimentation both on UML class diagrams developed for educational purposes, and on UML class diagrams of industrial interest [47,48].
+In this section we give a brief overview of the latter experience with an industrial scale example, namely, the UML class diagrams forming the Common Information Model.

-Common Information Model $(CIM)^{19}$ is a model defined by the Distributed Management Task Force (DMTF), with the purpose of providing a rigorous approach for modeling systems and networks using the object-oriented paradigm.
+Common Information Model (CIM) is a model defined by the Distributed Management Task Force (DMTF), with the purpose of providing a rigorous approach for modeling systems and networks using the object-oriented paradigm.
 CIM has a Meta Schema, expressed as a set of UML class diagrams that form the basis of a sort of vocabulary for analyzing and describing managed systems.
 According to the particular needs of a given application, such schemas can be extended through subclassing to include aspects specific to the application.
 CIM offers three main conceptual schemas, each expressed as a UML class diagram: the Core Model, the Common Model and the Extension Schemas.
 The Core Model and the Common Model together form the CIM Schema.